PeterHickman/predict_soccer_matches/README.md

 The process is then repeated for all the matches that we want to predict as `target.txt`

-Note that there is a lot of unnecessary work being done here, there are only 112 matches in our example, so only 224 teams yet we build the tree for all 1,960 teams in the historical data.
-We could cut down the amount of work being done by only processing matches that teams we are trying to predict played in.
-But it has not been much of an issue so far

-Also the tree is static and could probably be added to the database and updated when new data is added there

 ### Predicting `knn`

 The historical data from `historical.txt` get loaded into a dataset to be used by the KNN algorithm.
 Then for each match in `target.txt` a search is made based on euclidean distance for the three possible outcomes, home win, draw or away win